-Homepage is like the face of any website.
-We all know how important it can be for the success of any business online and yet we don’t pay enough attention to make it better.
-Even the developers are at times found lacking in this regard.
-In this article we will be focusing on some of the common home page mistakes and simple ways to avoid them…
+A company website homepage is the face of your brand online.
+We all know how important it can be for the success of any business, and yet we don’t pay enough attention to it.
+Even developers are, at times, guilty of this.
+In this article, we will walk you through some of the most common home page mistakes and how to avoid them.

 - Low rankings

 - High bounce rate

 The place where it all starts is the website homepage design.
 You can compare its analytics to the other landing pages.

 The homepage views should be high as it is one of the most important pages on a website.
 Usually, it is the first impression people have of your business.
 In fact, your homepage has the potential to make or break your reputation.